DexterHuang/CyberCodeOnline/UpdateNote.md

 ## Updates Log
 ### **2021/03/04- v0.386**
  * Buffed ammo crafting again, may have nerfed too much yesterday
+ * `AI Core` auto farming can now only be activated when your level is lower then the location max level
  * Fixed multiple typo

 ### **2021/03/03- v0.386**